ProfessionalWiki/Network/README.md

 ## Limitations

-* External links are not shown
-* Node labels cannot be changed.
-They are always the full page name
 * Styling or grouping per category or namespace is not supported

 Pull requests to remove those limitations are welcome.